 The fluid dynamics of chocolate fountains

-In my masters year I worked on a project, The fluid dynamics of chocolate fountains, with Dr Helen Wilson at UCL, which was published in the European Journal of Physics in December 2015.
+In my masters year I worked on a project, The fluid dynamics of chocolate fountains, with Professor Helen Wilson at UCL, which was published in the European Journal of Physics in December 2015.

 Abstract: Chocolate fountains are popular features at special events.
 But why do they never use white chocolate?
 Would they work with water?
 And why, when the chocolate falls, does it fall slightly inwards?
 In this most delectable of studies, we investigate the trade-off between accuracy and simplicity in models used by commercial chocolatiers.
 In different geometries of the fountain, we solve the governing equations—mostly analytically—and compare these results with observations from our own fountain experiments.
 We find that, with some limitations, our models are in fact good for a number of non-Newtonian fluid problems.
 Marshmallows are, sadly, not provided.